Degree type(s): Master's

 Program offerings by location and modality are subject to change.

-The Curriculum, Instruction, and Assessment online master’s program at the University of Mary is designed to help you to develop skills and expertise to help your students achieve their highest potential.
+The Master of Education in Curriculum, Instruction, and Assessment online master’s program at the University of Mary is designed to help you to develop skills and expertise to help your students achieve their highest potential.
 An ideal option for licensed teachers and teaching professionals who are seeking additional credentials, you can also earn a North Dakota teacher's license as you work toward your master’s degree.
 This graduate program includes a capstone project for which you have the option to complete either a thesis or a comprehensive professional portfolio.

 The M.Ed. in Curriculum, Instruction, and Assessment is conveniently offered as an online program at the University of Mary.
 You can also earn your Master of Education degree in a blended program format that combines online and on-site classes.

-Master of Education: Online Program Highlights
+Master of Education Program Highlights

 The University of Mary’s online Curriculum, Instruction, and Assessment M.Ed. program enables you to earn your graduate degree on your schedule while still having access to all the support and resources you need to achieve your master’s degree: